java2786/mysql_may_25/06_CRUD/readme.md

 - Update salary of employee named 'Raj Kapoor' by 5%.
 - Delete a product with ProductID = 108.
 - Retrieve only customer names who placed orders after '2023-04-01'.
+- Find all customers name ending with Singh
+- Find all customers name starts with Priya
+- Find all customers names containing oo

 ```sql
 select * from Customers where state = 'Maharashtra';